Iran and Israel - The Full Story Iran and Israel - The Full Story

 Iran and Israel – The history

-The relations between the two nations dates back to over 2,700 years ago when Jews lived in Persia after they were expelled from Assyria by Shalmaneser V. Persia was, in fact, a safe place for Jews for many centuries, and the relations was nothing but good between these two cultural groups.
+The international relations between the two nations date back over 2,700 years when Jews lived in Persia after they were expelled from Assyria by Shalmaneser V. Back then, Persia was, in fact, a safe place for Jews for many centuries, and relations between these two cultural groups were nothing but good.

 Iran was also the second Muslim country after Turkey to recognize the State of Israel after its inception in 1948.
-Though Iran has voted against the UN Partition Plan for Palestine in 1947 and opposed its acceptance as a member state into the organization, in 1950 the Iranian government recognized the state of Israel de facto making it one of the first Muslim countries to recognize Israel.
+Although Iran voted against the UN Partition Plan for Palestine in 1947 and opposed Israel’s acceptance as a member state into the organization, in 1950, the Iranian government recognized the state of Israel de facto, making it one of the first Muslim countries to recognize Israel.

 Iran and Israel – The Conflict

-Generally, Iran and Israel do not share a border, and there’s not much hate between the two nations rather than pure governmental interests.
+Generally, Iran and Israel do not share a border, and there’s not much hate between the two nations other than pure governmental interests.

 Iran’s nuclear weapon – Who’s right?

 On another note, the biggest risk for both countries is not necessarily a nuclear weapon but cyber warfare between Iran and Israel.
 Some of you might have heard about the Stuxnet cyberattack that was created by the intelligence agencies of the United States and Israel and was uncovered in 2010.
-Since then, the two countries are in cyber technology race.
+Since then, the two countries have been in a cyber technology race.

 Looking Ahead